alexcddavis/Marine-pop-ecol/_site/assignments/pop-model-assignment-description.md

 # Population Modeling Assignment Overview

 Population models can take many forms, but with populations we classify as age/stage-structured, building models to explicitly account for those stages is helpful.
 The purpose of this assignment is to introduce you to modeling stage-structured populations in the form of matrix models.
 This assignment has two parts.
-Part 1 is a brief p proposal of research so that we can make sure you are on the right track.
+Part 1 is a brief proposal of research so that we can make sure you are on the right track.
 Part 2 requires you to do research on your own and build a matrix model with accompanying write up.
 You will:

 1. Select a species to analyse their population growth
 2. Report the life history of the species including stage structure